PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Experiments

 \subsection{Quantitative analysis}

 For quantitative comparison, we conduct object/background editings on 9,843 images of the COCOA-10k dataset.
-For PTP \cite{ptp}, DiffEdit \cite{diffedit}, and Ours+dst, the input data structure is a triplet consisting of an image, description, and target text prompt, while the target text prompt is replaced with a guided category (e.g., a dog) for BLDM \cite{bldm} and Ours+obj.
+For PTP \cite{ptp}, DiffEdit \cite{diffedit}, PTP-mask, and DiffEdit-mask, the input data structure is a triplet consisting of an image, description, and target text prompt, while the target text prompt is replaced with a guided category (e.g., a dog) for BLDM \cite{bldm} and our method.
 For object editing, we replace words indicating animal categories in image descriptions with other categories to construct target text prompts.
 For background replacement, we select 1,597 images containing the word ``standing" from the COCOA-10k dataset and replace the context after ``standing" with random scenes, such as on the beach, in the snow, on the grass, or on a dusty road.
 Figure \ref{fig:coco} visualizes some examples of the COCOA-10k dataset.

-Quantitative results on object editing and background editing are presented in Table \ref{tab:coco}.
-Overall, our method achieves the highest CLIP score and Local CLIP score, while ranking second in FID and Local FID.
-These results demonstrate that our method enables more precise and targeted editing while maintaining image realism.
-DiffEdit often fails to produce modifications to the original image, resulting in minimal changes and, therefore, obtaining the best FID scores but the worst CLIP scores.
-As discussed in Section \ref{sec:set-up}, the global CLIP score may not accurately reflect the precision of local object editing.
-Consequently, while DiffEdit \cite{diffedit} achieves a similar CLIP score to other baselines in Table \ref{tab:coco}, its local CLIP score is significantly lower than others.
+To intuitively compare the comprehensive performance of various methods across different task scenarios and metrics, we use radar charts to present the quantitative comparison results.
+As shown in Figure \ref{tab:compare} \& \ref{tab:table-sd15}, our method consistently outperforms others in various metrics, demonstrating its ability for precise editing while maintaining image quality.
+Despite DiffEdit-mask \cite{diffedit} achieving a slightly higher CLIP score in object editing, its local CLIP score and accuracy are notably lower than ours.
+This is due to the limitation of global CLIP score in accurately assessing the precision of local object edits, as discussed in Section \ref{sec:set-up}.

+DiffEdit often struggles to make meaningful modifications to the original image, resulting in minimal changes and, consequently, the lowest accuracy and local CLIP score for object editing.
+Augmenting DiffEdit with user-provided masks significantly improves both accuracy in object editing and the CLIP score in background editing, emphasizing the shortcomings of self-predicted masks in DiffEdit.
+For PTP, utilizing user-provided masks does not enhance editing accuracy.
+These user-provided masks primarily serve to prevent unintended changes in unrelated areas during the editing process, as illustrated in Figure \ref{fig:exp-compare}.